false

 This Network arose from the positive outcomes of the Sydney Anxiety and OCD Conference which was held in September 2025 and where it was resolved that a National Network needed to be established with the aim of continuing education, research and improved practices in the field of Anxiety Disorders, Obsessive-Compulsive and Related Disorders and Trauma and Stressor Related Disorders.

 The Network aims to welcome all clinicians and researchers interested in anxiety and related disorders across Australia, to hold bi-annual conferences, provide education and research opportunities and to promote the optimal treatment of anxiety and related disorders.
 The Network is likely to have a significant role in advocacy, policy development, the development of treatment guidelines and in large multisite research projects.
-The Network will coordinate consumer and carer meetings that facilitate consumer involvement in clinical guideline and research design and development.
+The Network will coordinate consumer and carer meetings that facilitate consumer involvement in clinical guidelines and research design and development.

 Our work